ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 ## Data storage

 We went through each data type thinking about how long it needed to be stored for the answers.
-We categorised these are:
+We categorised these as:

 * *Storage on instrument*: data is not deleted from the instrument until after this period
 * *Easy access storage*: data the users can access without help.